molash

 With such a regal name, it should come as no surprise that King's Wood was historically a royal hunting forest.
 The quarry pursued by the great and the good here were deer, and a large herd of fallow deer still run free in the wood.
 These days, King's Wood is largely owned and managed by the Forestry Commission.
 In addition to large stands of fast-growing conifers, there is extensive sweet chestnut coppice.
 Although timber production is important, management of the woodland is increasingly geared towards conservation as well.
 The bird life is rich, and this is also a good place to see fungi.

 This large, attractive woodland is also an important recreation facility for the public.
 Visitors can walk right through the site, enjoying views across wooded valleys and the feeling of being in the middle of a really big forest.
-Walks are made easier by a way marked trail starting at the car park.
-As well as enjoying the landscape and wildlife of the woodland along this route, visitors can see sculptures created by a variety of artists as part of the Stour Valley Arts Project.
-This is the Project's main site, with nine artists' work to see (at the time of writing) (see below).
-They range from Andy Frost's play sculptures and picnic furniture, a guaranteed hit with children, to the ingenious 'Coppice Cloud Chamber' by Chris Dury.
-The latest feature of the wood is an avenue of 180 yew trees, planted in the year 2000 to be in alignment with the sunset on the summer solstice.
+Walks are made easier by a waymarked trail starting at the car park.
+As well as enjoying the landscape and wildlife of the woodland along this route, visitors can see sculptures created by a variety of artists as part of the, now defunct.
+Stour Valley Arts Project.
+They range from Andy Frost's play sculptures and picnic furniture, a guaranteed hit with children to an avenue of 180 yew trees, planted in the year 2000 to be in alignment with the sunset on the summer solstice.

 The Pilgrim's Way footpath to Canterbury runs through King's Wood along the ridge of the North Downs.